oddcod3/Phantom-Evasion/README.md

 Universal modules produces malware stub executable using pyinstaller for the  OS used during generation process.

-## New: FUD msfvenom 64bit payload
+## Full undetectable 64bit payload

-Now 64 bit payloads are fully supported and completely FUD
+Now 64 bit payloads are fully supported and completely undetectable (1/66) While 32 bit payloads are less efficient (16/66) even if they still evade most commons antiviruses Almost all pcs these days are 64bit so you should consider the benefits of using 64 bit payload

+Give it a try comparing result for example using:

+windows/meterpreter/reverse_tcp

+And:

+windows/x64/meterpreter/reverse_tcp

-## New: Custom Encoder
+## Custom Encoder

 New multibyte xor encoder with C decryption stub compatible with msfvenom and custom payloads

-## New: Powershell payload support
+## Powershell payload support

 New powershell oneline dropper usefull to drop empire oneline payload